nationalarchives/design-system/src/styles/icons/index.md

 ## Call to action icons

-The main call to action button on a page can use an icon to add visual impact.
+In the main call to action on a page, you have the option to [include an icon in the button](../../components/button/#icons) to add visual impact.
 Place the icon on the left of the button.

 Avoid using icons in all call to action buttons.